ibraheemdev/ibraheemca/content/posts/2020-09-11-intro-to-rust-part-1-project-setup-and-primitives.md

 ---
 template: post
-title: "Intro to Rust - Part 1: Why Rust?"
+title: Why should you learn Rust?
-slug: intro-to-rust-part-1
+slug: why-learn-rust
+socialImage: /media/rust-logo.png
 draft: false
 date: 2020-09-11T16:53:35.714Z
-mainTag: Intro To Rust Series
-socialImage: /media/rust-logo.png
-description: Part one of the Intro To Rust Series.
-Today, we look at why you should consider Rust and some of the benefits it provides over other languages.
+description: Why you should consider learning Rust and some of the benefits it provides over other languages.
+mainTag: Rust
 tags:
-  - Intro To Rust Series
   - Rust
 ---
 **Why should you learn Rust?**